charig/OutOfSSAPresentation/Sections/Closeup.md

 ## Register Allocation

-- Linear Scan
+* Linear Scan
-- Graph Coloring
+* Graph Coloring

 After or before moving out of SSA? <!-- .element: class="fragment" -->

+* Interference graphs in SSA are chordal (coloring in polynomial time) <!-- .element: class="fragment" -->
+* But has more variables... <!-- .element: class="fragment" -->

 ---